hacs/documentation/documentation/developer/documentation.md

 ### Reference images

-Lets say you need to reference an image that is located under:
+Lets say you need to refer an image that is located under:

 ```text
 documentation/static/img/features.png